 Look for external coaching opportunities

 For example, many of the initiatives we’ve put in place to help support businesses in our region include career coaching and forums where like-minded professionals can get together to share experiences.
-This is because we recognize the critical role a wider support network can have in assisting ambitious individuals to reach their full potential, in turn helping to develop a wider talent pool for employers.
+This is because we recognize the critical role a more comprehensive support network can have in assisting ambitious individuals to reach their full potential, in turn helping to develop a wider talent pool for employers.

 Embed and reward

 Finally, consider how you can demonstrate an ongoing commitment to sustaining a coaching culture.
 Champion it within the organization’s values and business plans.
-Look for ways to reinforce the development of the culture you are working to achieve by recognizing and rewarding people’s contribution and their involvement in activities designed to share knowledge and coach others.
+Look for ways to reinforce the development of the culture you are working to achieve by recognizing and rewarding people’s contributions and involvement in activities designed to share knowledge and coach others.